cifanip/portfolio/cases/04_hidden_markov_models/index.md

 ## 2. Computations

 To illustrate the effectiveness of the HMM training algorithm, also known as the Baum–Welch algorithm, I present a concrete example implemented in Fortran.
 Consider the following scenario.
-There are two possibile hidden states ($N=2$), either $1$ or $2$.
+There are two possibile hidden states ($N=2$).
 The observation vector is made of fuor labels ($M=4$) interpreted as follows:

-1 = large negative price difference,
+-2 = large negative price difference,

-2 = small negative price difference,
+-1 = small negative price difference,

-3 = small positive price difference,
+1 = small positive price difference,

-4 = large positive price difference.
+2 = large positive price difference.

 Such price difference discretization is easily realized by defining large and small differences compared to average returns in a given time period.
 This is all the input data the Baum–Welch algorithm requires to estimate the model parameters $\lambda$.